Many

 reverberation very easily.

-and informative to consciously listen to the sound of different
+very revealing and informative to consciously listen to the

-didn't expect it, and may be surprised to discover that places
+in places you didn't expect it, and may be surprised to discover

 MONO